18F/unit-testing-node/_pages/components/middleware.md

 }
 ```

-Note that, per the API documentation the `item` member can also be a `file` or
+Note that, per the API documentation, the `item` member can also be a `file`
-a `file_comment`.
-Our implementation will not handle those types, though the
+or a `file_comment`.
+Your implementation will not handle those types, though
-actual application may eventually add support for them.
+the actual application may eventually add support for them.

-The message receiving the message is uniquely identified by the channel ID
+The conversation message receiving the `reaction_added` message is uniquely
-(`channel`) and timestamp (`ts`).
-This is why we added those parameters to our
+identified by the channel ID (`channel`) and timestamp (`ts`).
+This is why you
-`SlackClient` methods that implement the
+added those parameters to the `SlackClient` methods that implement the
 [`reactions.get`](https://api.slack.com/methods/reactions.get) and
 [`reactions.add`](https://api.slack.com/methods/reactions.add) Slack API
 calls.